Saerin-Lim/Business_Analytics/3.anomaly detection/data/README.md

-## dataset will be downloaded in this folder.
+## datasets will be downloaded in this folder.